jxnl/blog/docs/hiring.md

 5. Train and coach your the team on the latest techniques and best practices
 6. Hiring and recruiting support

+## Two Options

+I offer two types of services to assist you with your AI strategy, development, and scaling your engineering team.

+### Advisory Work (For Founders and VCs)

+For a flat monthly fee of $4000 USD, I will be available to you mostly asynchronously and occasionally synchronously.
+This is a suitable option if you are a founder or VC seeking a sounding board or a second opinion on your AI strategy.

+- I will dedicate time to strategic initiatives such as product direction, outlining technical approaches, and hiring.
+- You can direct message and call me as necessary whenever you have questions about anything.
+There is no hourly rate, and I trust you to use your best judgment.
+- My focus will be to unblock and provide structured thinking/approaches based on my experiences that will help you.
+I will also introduce you to potential candidates, other vendors, investors, etc., if it makes sense.
+- We can continue this arrangement as long as you find value in it.
+- After becoming familiar with you and your product, I may propose follow-on projects if I believe it is the best way to assist you.

+### Asynchronous Work (For Engineering Teams)

+For more synchronous work, the fees will depend on the leverage and impact I can have on your team.
+This includes leveling up your existing team and helping establish the processes and systems to support them.
+I have observed that many teams possess a strong engineering culture that only requires a few months of mentorship as they adopt more AI capabilities.
+They often need external assistance to kickstart and accelerate their AI strategy and development, allowing them to save time on research by leveraging my expertise to fast-track their progress.

+I have found that many teams consist of highly skilled engineers who only require a couple of months of support to transition from building software to working with these probabilistic systems.

+1. Enhancing query understanding and retrieval systems.
+2. Developing the appropriate metrics and data flywheels to measure and improve your systems.
+3. Being available to answer questions and provide feedback.
+4. Introducing you to researchers and specialists in the field.
+5. Training and coaching your team on the latest techniques and best practices.
+6. Providing hiring and recruiting support.

 ## Process

 I'm happy to meet you and help you as much as I can to understand if it makes sense for us to work together.
 I'm happy to help you find the right person if I'm not the right fit.